 Oh, I can hear it now: Didn’t Shakespeare use incredible to mean incredulous at some point in his writings?
 Ergo, doesn’t that mean that incredible and incredulous are synonymous?

 In a word—-no. And considering the common belief by scholars that he had a very limited education, it shouldn’t be surprising.
-Shakespeare may have written some insightful works (then again, the works attributed to him may have actually been written by someone else—-the jury is still out on that one, much like the hotly debated Great taste!
-Less filling!
-Miller Lite controversy), but that doesn’t necessitate a perfect command of vocabulary and an absolute deference to his grammar skills.
+Shakespeare may have written some insightful works, but that doesn’t necessarily mean he had a perfect command of vocabulary or that we should give absolute deference to his grammar skills.
 None of us can boast such perfection, and, really, who would want to?
 It’s too much of a burden.